CIS student intervention leads to results

 David attends Leland Middle School.
 He is the youngest of three in his family.
 His brother is in the Army and stationed in Germany and has two sisters that live at home with him, their mom and her boyfriend.
 David lost his biological dad when he passed away last year.
 There are some challenges in David’s life.

 David was referred to the CIS Action for Success program by his 5th grade elementary school teacher before coming to Leland Middle School and is now in 8th grade and his third year of the CIS program.
-His elementary school teacher referred him for disengagement/lack of motivation, disruptive behavior/suspension, and problems going on at home.
+His elementary school teacher referred him for disengagement/lack of motivation and disruptive behavior/suspension.
 David had a behavior plan in elementary school and was referred to the LMS CIS program immediately upon arrival to middle school.

 David received Math tutoring while in 6th grade and currently in 8th, along with Reading tutoring in 7th grade.
 He actively participates in the CIS Why Try program with his CIS Success Coach Ms. Ruth working with him on behavior issues.
 David also has Pete Erbe, a regular lunch buddy volunteer, who has been his lunch buddy and mentor since 6th grade.
 Throughout his middle school time, David has regularly checked in with Ms. Ruth to review his grades, behavior, and attendance.